Records show that retrials of deadlocked jury decisions aren’t as common as previously thought.

 2. Only two (2) US states allowed non-unanimous verdicts in criminal trials until 2020

-Oregon and Louisiana were the two US states that allowed non-unanimity in jury decisions, thereby avoiding deadlocked trials.
-However, recent changes to how verdicts are interpreted in both states have changed such decisions, especially in Louisiana.
+According to data from the US Supreme Court, Oregon and Louisiana were the two US states that allowed non-unanimity in jury decisions, thereby avoiding deadlocked trials.
+However, recent changes to how verdicts are interpreted in both states are impacting such decisions, especially in Louisiana.

 3. A US study found around 5% of hung juries in over 3,500 criminal trials